Yasmin-Carloto/Do-Menu-Backend/README.md

 - Cadastrar novo item no menu do restaurante
 - Ver todos os itens do menu do restaurante
 - Atualizar itenm do menu do restaurante
-- Excluir itenm do menu do restaurante
+- Excluir item do menu do restaurante

 ## Rotas 🛣️
 - Cadastrar restaurante